panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ### 4.2 Select fields

-The select input field offers the user to select a value from a set of predefined options.
+The select (or dropdown) input field offers the user a pre-defined collection of options to select from.

-Binding a select field is simple: `<select v-model="selected" />`.
-The ref `selected` must contain the value of the option that must be selected.
+Binding a select is simple: `<select v-model="selected" />`.
+The ref `selected` binds with the selected option value.

 Let's take a look at an example: